Headaches and neck stiffness; the problem with ibuprofen.

-2. A massage or myotherapist is quite help, especially in conjunction with chiropractic treatment.
-Many chiropractors now use both myofascial release combined with rehabilitation regimens and of course chiropractic manipulation to relieve and resolve all sorts of headache patterns without the long term side effects of medications such as ibuprofen.
+2. A massage or myotherapist is quite helpful, especially in conjunction with chiropractic treatment.
+Many chiropractors now use both myofascial release combined with rehabilitation regimens and of course chiropractic manipulation to relieve and resolve all sorts of headache patterns without the long-term side effects of medications such as ibuprofen.

 3. Read the book Cheating Mother Nature, what you need to know to beat chronic pain available through Amazon.com.
 It is not just a self-help book, but it puts you in charge and helps you find the best ways to help yourself become a better healthcare consumer.